irisnet/irishub/docs/features/nft.md

 iris q nft denoms
 ```

-### Query the total amount of assets in a specified category
+### Query the total amount of nft in a specified denom

-Query the total amount of assets according to Denom; accept the optional owner parameter.
+Query the total amount of nft according to Denom; accept the optional owner parameter.

 `CLI`